bigfix/developer.bigfix.com/site/reference/types/tcp-state.md

 # &lt;tcp state&gt; as string : string

-Cast a &lt;tcp state&lt; to a string representation
+Cast a &lt;tcp state&gt; to a string representation